Lourdes Gurriel Jr.

-Lourdes Yunielki Gurriel Castillo Jr. (born October 10, 1993) is a Cuban professional baseball left fielder for the Arizona Diamondbacks of Major League Baseball (MLB).
-He has previously played in MLB for the Toronto Blue Jays where he debuted in 2018.
-He played for Sancti Spíritus and the Industriales of the Cuban National Series before defecting from Cuba.
-Gurriel was ranked as one of the top international prospects available following his defection.
+Lourdes Yunielki Gurriel Castillo Jr. (born October 10, 1993) is a Cuban-American professional baseball left fielder for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays.
+He also played for Sancti Spíritus and the Industriales of the Cuban National Series before defecting from Cuba.

+Following his defection, Gurriel was ranked as one of the top international prospects before signing with the Blue Jays in 2016.
+He made his MLB debut with Toronto in 2018 before being traded to the Diamondbacks prior to the 2023 season.
+In his first season with Arizona, he was named to his first MLB All-Star Game and helped the team reach the 2023 World Series.

 Professional career

 Cuban National Series

 Gurriel debuted in the Cuban National Series with Sancti Spíritus in 2010 as a 16-year-old.
 Used as a pinch hitter, Gurriel batted .200 in 15 at bats over 16 games.
-The following season, Gurriel appeared in 55 games and batted .227 with three home runs and 16 runs batted in (RBI).
-In his final season with Sancti Spíritus, Gurriel hit .253 with four home runs and 32 RBI in 67 games.
+The following season, Gurriel appeared in 55 games and batted .227 with three home runs and 16 runs batted in (RBIs).
+In his final season with Sancti Spíritus, Gurriel hit .253 with four home runs and 32 RBIs in 67 games.

-In 2013 Gurriel joined the Industriales, playing 45 games and hitting .218 with one home run and 17 RBI.
+In 2013 Gurriel joined the Industriales, playing 45 games and hitting .218 with one home run and 17 RBIs.
 Prior to the start of the 2014 season, Gurriel represented Cuba at the 2014 Central American and Caribbean Games, earning the gold medal.
-He appeared in 63 games in 2014 and greatly improved upon his 2013 campaign, batting .308 with eight home runs and 42 RBI.
-With the Industriales in 2015, Gurriel hit .344 with 10 home runs and 53 RBI.
+He appeared in 63 games in 2014 and greatly improved upon his 2013 campaign, batting .308 with eight home runs and 42 RBIs.
+With the Industriales in 2015, Gurriel hit .344 with 10 home runs and 53 RBIs.
 After the Cuban League season, Gurriel agreed to a contract with the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB), but did not appear in any games for the team and was placed on the restricted list.

 In February 2016, Gurriel and his brother Yulieski defected after competing in the Caribbean Series in the Dominican Republic.